 CMC distributes a notice of the availability of this Annual Security and Fire Safety Report by October 1 of each year to every member of CMC community.
+Due to COVID-19, the Department of Education extended the publishing deadline of the 2020 Annual Security and Fire Safety Report to December 31, 2020.
 Anyone, including prospective students and employees, may obtain a paper copy of this report by contacting CMC's General Counsel's Office at 909-607-8966.
-Electronic copies are available on the TCCS and CMC websites.
+Electronic copies are available on the TCCS7 and CMC8 websites.
 CMC also discloses the availability of this report to prospective employees on the Application for Employment.
 CMC also makes similar notification to prospective students and applicants through the Admission Office.